Bruin-Dev/Intelygenz/README.md

 # Good Practices

-- Documentation **must** be updated as frecuently as possible.
-It's recomended to annotate every action taken in the development phase, and afterwards, add to the documentation the actions or information considered relevant.
+- Documentation **must** be updated as frequently as possible.
+It's recommended to annotate every action taken in the development phase, and afterwards, add to the documentation the actions or information considered relevant.
-- Pair programming is strongly reccomended when doing difficult or delicate tasks.
+- Pair programming is strongly recommended when doing difficult or delicate tasks.
 It is **mandatory** when a new teammate arrives.
 - Solutions of hard problems should be put in common in order to use all the knowledge and points of view of the team.

 # Setting up logs with Papertrail